rafa3127/FinanceSyncJS/CONTRIBUITING.md

 # Contributing to FinanceSyncJS

 We appreciate your interest in contributing to FinanceSyncJS!
-To maintain the quality of our codebase and ensure consistent releases, we adhere to specific commit message conventions.
-This document outlines how to format your commit messages to comply with our workflow.
+To maintain the quality of our codebase and ensure consistent releases, we adhere to specific commit message conventions based on Conventional Commits.
+This document outlines how to format your commit messages to comply with our workflow, which helps automate versioning and changelog generation.

 ## Commit Message Format